-Cool Girls Science and Art Club helps elementary school children develop their passion for the exciting world of science, technology, engineering, the arts, and mathematics (STEAM).
+Cool Girls Science and Art Club helps elementary school children develop their passion for the exciting world of entrepreneurship, science, technology, engineering, the arts, and mathematics (e-STEAM).
 Girls-only groups meet after school and go on field trips (families welcome!).
-We also present programs in the classroom for girls and boys.
+We also present programs in the classroom and at community events for girls and boys.

 Who can join Cool Girls Science and Art Club?

-Cool Girls Science and Art Club is open to all girls in grades 1 – 5 who are interested in STEAM, space permitting.
+Cool Girls Science and Art Club is open to all girls in grades 1 – 5 who are interested in e-STEAM, space permitting.
 To register or volunteer, please contact us.

 What does Cool Girls Science and Art Club do?

 Cool Girls Science and Art Club follows the 80:20 rule, i.e., during each session, the girls discuss or do activities 80 percent of the time and mentors aim for talking no more than 20 percent of the time.
-The scientific method is applied to various challenges.
+The scientific and engineering methods are applied to various challenges, including the arts.

-But first things first: right after school at 2:30, the girls rush into the meeting room hungry for snacks, then STEAM.
+But first things first: right after school at 2:30, the girls rush into the meeting room hungry for snacks, then e-STEAM.